Zarcolio/flipperzero/README.md

 Ducky script/

 * `Defensive`/`EyeLock_Edge_Win.txt` - Awareness script.
-Found an unlocked Windows screen?
+Found an unlocked Windows screen in your office?
 Fire this one off to open https://eyelockmyscreen.com in a full screen window.
 * `Defensive`/`Show_wifi_passwords_Win_PS.txt` - Awareness script.
 Found an unlocked Windows screen?
 Fire this one off to open a Powershell window and show the user their wifi passwords.
 * `Defensive`/`Website-FF-Android.txt` - Opens a website with Firefox (only works when Firefox hasn't been opened).
 * `Defensive`/`Website-Manual-Android.txt` - Opens the default browser, then pauses.
 Manually select the address bar and hit the Run button.
 An awareness message is displayed.